DeathAruban/Vanilla-Shears/README.md

 * **Durability:** 2032
 * **Speed:** Increased (Faster than Diamond)
 * **Bonus:** 🍀 **2x Drops** for Wool and Honeycomb.
 * **Description:** The ultimate tool.
-Maximum durability, speed, and double yield on harvest.
+Maximum durability,interacting with Sheep or Beehives yields more items!